Recon-Fuzz/erc7540-reusable-properties/README.md

 # ERC7540 Reusable Properties

 A collection of reusable properties or ERC7540 Vaults

+Written in collaboration with [Centrifuge](https://centrifuge.io/)

 ## Specification (WIP)